-Separate account products that guarantee an index and do not offer GMDBs or VAGLBs are excluded from the scope of these requirements.
+Separate account contracts that guarantee an index and do not offer GMDBs or VAGLBs are excluded from the scope of these requirements.

-Guidance Note: Current VAGLBs include Guaranteed Minimum Accumulation Benefits, Guaranteed Minimum Income Benefits, Guaranteed Minimum Withdrawal Benefits, Guaranteed Lifetime Withdrawal Benefits and Guaranteed Payout Annuity Floors.
+Guidance Note: Current VAGLBs include GMDBs, hybrid and traditional GMIBs, lifetime and non-lifetime GMWBs and GPAFs.
 These requirements will be applied to future variations on these designs and to new guarantee designs.